Calculus of constructions

 In mathematical logic and computer science, the calculus of constructions (CoC) is a type theory created by Thierry Coquand.
 It can serve as both a typed programming language and as constructive foundation for mathematics.
-For this second reason, the CoC and its variants have been the basis for Coq and other proof assistants.
+For this second reason, the CoC and its variants have been the basis for Rocq and other proof assistants.

 Some of its variants include the calculus of inductive constructions (which adds inductive types), the calculus of (co)inductive constructions (which adds coinduction), and the predicative calculus of inductive constructions (which removes some impredicativity).

 General traits

 The CoC is a higher-order typed lambda calculus, initially developed by Thierry Coquand.
 It is well known for being at the top of Barendregt's lambda cube.
 It is possible within CoC to define functions from terms to terms, as well as terms to types, types to types, and types to terms.

 The CoC is strongly normalizing, and hence consistent.